mericadev/PatPals-Landing-Page/README.md

 The original website that inspired this project can be found [here]([link-to-original-website](https://www.rover.com/)).

+## About

+The rebuilt website is a demonstration of my web development skills and proficiency with Frontend fundamentals.
+It showcases my ability to recreate existing websites and implement new features.

+## Languages and Tools Used

+- HTML5
+- CSS3
+- JavaScript
+- Mobile first approach
+- Responsive design
+- Interactive elements

 ## Purpose

 This project was created solely for educational and practice purposes.
 It is not affiliated with [Rover] in any way, and the rebuilt website is not intended for commercial use.